Savvy Separator: Introduction to CFD for Separator Design

 Pressure-Minimization Method for Prediction of Two-Phase-Flow Splitting

-Lessons learned in debottlenecking a “dirty” triethylene glycol contactor at the ExxonMobil Upstream Research Company’s LaBarge Black Canyon Facility in Wyoming, highlight the results of work performed in progressive steps between 2001 and 2004.
+Lessons learned in debottlenecking a “dirty” triethylene glycol contactor at the ExxonMobil Upstream Research Company’s LaBarge Black Canyon Facility in Wyoming highlight the results of work performed between 2001 and 2004.

 19 October 2016